 About Our Residency Program

 Beginning with Karl Stock, MD, the first graduating ophthalmology resident in 1943, more than 200 ophthalmologists have been trained by the Department of Ophthalmology at the University of Oklahoma.
 Since 1975, the Dean McGee Eye Institute has housed the Department of Ophthalmology for the University of Oklahoma.
-Gregory L. Skuta, MD, is the President of the Dean McGee Eye Institute and Chairman of the Department of Ophthalmology.
+R. Michael Siatkowski, MD, MBA is the Chief Executive Officer of the Dean McGee Eye Institute and Chairman of the Department of Ophthalmology.

 Our residency program is three years in length.
 We are approved for (and are in the process of increasing our complement to) five residents per year.
 Patient care is provided in every practice emphasis area of ophthalmology including corneal and external diseases, glaucoma, medical and surgical diseases of the retina and vitreous, orbital and oculoplastic diseases, neuro-ophthalmology, pediatric ophthalmology and strabismus, cataract surgery and intraocular lens implantation, ocular pathology and oncology, contact lenses, trauma, and low vision services.
 At the Dean McGee Eye Institute, our faculty pledge is to provide residents with the best quality training to prepare them for careers in either private clinical practice or in an academic environment and help them achieve their full potential as a physician, surgeon, and contributor to the profession.
 In return, we expect residents to devote themselves to the educational process, to their patients, and to the advancement of the field of ophthalmology.
 Future goals include plans for an integrated or joint PGY1 year to contain learning experiences in medicine, surgery, as well as ophthalmology.
 Depending on ACGME directives, this is expected to be in place in the next few years.